 Hans Zimmer Strings is the new flagship for the company and possibly the centre point for your orchestral collection.
 Early adopters also receive a nifty collectors coffee table book so you can show all visitors to your studio that you have the best available gear.

 The product is also a fantastic example of slick marketing.
 To say style over substance is a little unfair, I champion any developer who can break away from the Kontakt “shackles”.
-But it seems to me that there is a strong focus on aesthetics rather than workflow here.
+But it seems to me that the new GUI has a stronger focus on aesthetics rather than workflow.

 Hans Zimmer Strings is an insight into the production sound inspired by the composer’s work.
-It is the sound he would expect from his players, the articulations and mic position he would typically use in a session.
+It is the sound he would expect from his players, the articulations and the mic position he would typically use in a session.
 There are no ‘Inception” or “Pirates of the Caribbean” presets.
-You cannot simply dial-up a soundtrack.
+You cannot simply dial up a soundtrack.

 What you do get are the building block foundations for achieving the essence of those soundtracks – you still need to provide the composing skills, unfortunately for me.